mvolkmann/blog/src/alfred.md

 ## Workflows

 Workflows extend the capabilities of Alfred.
-They are implemented in AppleScript.
+They are implemented in a scripting language such as AppleScript, bash, JavaScript, Perl, php, Python, Ruby, and zsh.
 You can write your own or use workflows implemented by others.

 Two sources of free Alfred workflows are